togethercomputer/together-python/README.md

 client = Together(api_key="xxxxx")
 ```

-This library contains both a python library and a CLI.
+This repo contains both a Python Library and a CLI.
 We'll demonstrate how to use both below.

-# Usage – Python Client
+## Usage – Python Client

-## Chat Completions
+### Chat Completions

 ```python
 import os